 - Visual information, including your picture.

-- Professional or employment-related information, including your employment, employer’s name, and remuneration.
+- Professional or employment-related information, including your employment history, employer’s name, and remuneration.

 - Education information, including your level of education.